-Using recirculating aquaculture systems ("RAS") technology, our water is filtered before it re-enters into a tank system.
-Over 99% of the water entering our tanks is recirculated and filtered, which significantly limits our water consumption.
+Using recirculating aquaculture systems ("RAS") technology, Atlantic Sapphire's water is filtered before it re-enters into a tank system.
+Over 99% of the water entering tanks is recirculated and filtered, which significantly limits water consumption.
 There is no risk of water scarcity in Homestead, Florida where Atlantic Sapphire operates.
 Of all the water used, approximately 5% is freshwater and 95% is saline water which is not suitable for irrigation or human consumption.
-For farming operations, our freshwater consumption in 2022 was 133.7 million gallons, and our saltwater consumption was 1.6 billion gallons.

-This is equivalent to 202 Liters per KG of harvested fish for 2022 (calculating 3000 tons of harvest) in our farming operations
+For farming operations, freshwater consumption in 2023 was 127.98 million gallons, and saltwater consumption was 1.3 billion gallons.
+This is equivalent to 313 Liters per KG of harvested fish for 2023 (calculating 1,861 metric tons of harvest) in farming operations.